DexRay: A Simple, yet Effective Deep Learning Approach to Android Malware Detection based on Image Representation of Bytecode: Conclusion

 \section{Conclusion}

 We have conducted an investigation to assess the feasibility of leveraging a simple and straightforward approach to malware detection based on image representation of code. \approachname implements a 1-dimensional convolution with two extraction units (Convolution/Pooling layers) for the neural network architecture.
-The evaluation of \approachname on a large dataset of malware and benign android apps demonstrates that it achieves a high detection rate.
-We have also showed that our approach is robust against time decay, and studied the impact of image-resizing on its performance.
-Moreover, we have investigated the impact of obfuscation on the effectiveness of \approachname and demonstrated that its performance can be further enhanced by augmenting the training dataset with obfuscated apps.
+The evaluation of \approachname on a large dataset of malware and benign Android apps demonstrates that it achieves a high detection rate.
+We have also showed that our approach is robust against time decay, and studied the impact of image-resizing and obfuscation on its performance.
+Moreover, we have demonstrated that \approachname is highly effective in classifying malware families, and we have investigated the localisation of parts of vector images that are relevant to malware detection.

 We have also compared \approachname against prior work on Android malware detection.
 Our results demonstrate that \approachname performs similarly to the state of the art \drebin and two image-based detectors that consider more sophisticated network architectures.
 The high performance of \approachname suggests that image-based Android malware detectors are indeed promising.
 We expect our work to serve as a foundation baseline for further developing the research roadmap of image-based malware detectors.
 We release the dataset of apps and the extracted images to the community.
 We also make \approachname source code publicly available to enable the reproducibility of our results and enable other researchers to build on our work to further develop this research direction.